73v3/space_invaders_ecs/README.md

 Brute-force nested queries in update_collisions are simple but inefficient for growth.
 No spatial partitioning (e.g., quadtree via resource or component).

-Critique: While fine here, it doesn't scale ECS-style—larger games need systems that batch collisions (e.g., via Bevy's rapier plugin).
-Also, it skips certain checks (e.g., player bullets vs. player) with if-guards, which could be query filters instead.

 Detection is proximity based rather than via bounding boxes, which has its accuracy limitations.
+Detection could potentially be centralised to its own collisions plugin.

 >> Event and State Management:

-Events are underused: Wave clearing relies on check_all_aliens_dead querying for empty aliens, setting a reset flag in AlienManager.
-An event (e.g., WaveCleared) would decouple this from the manager.
+Events are underused.

 Game speed increments are scattered (e.g., on alien kill, shift down, wave clear).
 A centralized speed-adjust system reading events would consolidate this.